Suicide of Sladjana Vidovic: Ridge Junior High School

 While still attending Ridge Junior High School in 2005, Vidović began attending guidance counseling sessions, frequently reporting her difficulties in forming friendships, her clothing, accent, name and ethnicity being mocked and her enduring accusations of being a lesbian sourcing from rumors regarding her limited interactions with many of her male peers.
+She had also been unable to connect with other Croatian diaspora students due to cultural differences.
 She is first known to have threatened to commit suicide to a Ridge Junior High School counselor in April 2007.
 The severity of the bullying her daughter endured in junior high school led to her mother requesting her daughter be transferred to another junior high school in the district.
 This request was denied.

 Staff at Mentor's Ridge Junior High School also noted Vidović exhibited problems with social interactions, which included her being the victim of and—in response—participant in name-calling.
 She also had difficulties applying herself to her studies.

 Vidović did try to make friends with her peers at this school.
 Her younger brother, Goran, would later recollect the almost daily bullying his sister endured at Ridge Junior High School and, later, Mentor High School, would frequently result in Vidović returning home from school upset and/or in tears.

 Mentor High School

 The bullying Vidović endured increased greatly following her enrollment at Mentor High School in August 2007.
 As had earlier been the case at Ridge Junior High School, students would mock her for issues such as her distinctive accent and her Eastern European name, with classmates—some of whom had previously been her friends—regularly referring to her as "Slutty Jana" and "Sladjana Vagina."

-In one incident dating from November 2007, a teenage boy named Jerry Markley pushed Vidović down a staircase, but remained unpunished by staff for the incident because of his elite athletic status.
+In one incident dating from November 2007, a teenage boy pushed Vidović down a staircase, but remained unpunished by staff for the incident because of his elite athletic status.
 The incident was determined by the school to have been an accident.
 In another instance, a girl struck Vidović in the face with a water bottle.
 She is also known to have had her locker door slammed into her hand on at least one occasion, and her purse stolen and its contents emptied onto a table.
 Likely due in part or whole to this increased bullying, Vidović's school attendance record rapidly declined in tenth grade, and she is known to have occasionally skipped classes and detentions.

 Her older sister, Suzana, also recalled that prank callers would frequently phone her sister, or send messages to her cell phone, telling her she and her family should "go back to Croatia", otherwise either she would be "dead by morning" or her tormentors would find her after school.
 A friend of Vidović, Jelena Jandrić, later remarked: "Sladjana did stand up for herself, but toward the end she just kind of stopped because she couldn't handle it.
 She didn't have enough strength."